nedbat/coveragepy/doc/config.rst

   and will require combining data files before reporting.
 See :ref:`cmd_combine` for more details.

+  .. note:: When using ``patch = subprocess``, all configuration options must
+      be specified in a configuration file.
+Options on the ``coverage`` command line will not be available to subprocesses.

 - ``execv``: The :func:`execv <python:os.execl>` family of functions end the current program without giving coverage a chance to write collected data.
   This patch adjusts those functions to save the data before starting the next